rulewis/journey-optimizer.en/help/using/building-journeys/expression/advanced-editor-use-cases.md

 `#{Inventory.fieldgroup3.quantity} > 0`

-* On the right, necessary values are specified, here, we need to retrieve the location of the store, that is mapped from the location of the event "ArriveLumaStudio":
+* At the right, the necessary values are specified, here, we need to retrieve the location of the store, that is mapped from the location of the event "ArriveLumaStudio":

  `#{ArriveLumaStudio._acpevangelists1.location.location}`